Correctness and completeness of logic programs: Approximate specifications

-\paragraph{Comments} An obvious role of approximate specifications is to describe only some properties of a program.
+\paragraph{Comments} An obvious role of approximate specifications is to describe selected properties of programs.
 Ex.\,\ref{ex:split-corr} below shows a case where only the lengths of lists are taken into account, not their elements.
+Note that such a property cannot be expressed by an exact specification.

-Typed logic programming \cite{types.lp.92} is outside of the scope of this paper.
+Typed logic programming \cite{types.lp.92-short} is outside of the scope of this paper.
 But it is worth mentioning here that, for some programs, introducing types may change their semantics, so that they define exactly the intended relations.
-For instance in an appropriate typed logic, the APPEND program of Ex.\,\ref{ex:spec-append} (with the arguments of $app$ typed to be lists) would define exactly the relation of list concatenation Thus such typed APPEND would be correct and complete w.r.t.\ $S_{\rm APPEND}^0$, and the need for an approximate specification disappears.
+For instance in some appropriate typed logic, the APPEND program of Ex.\,\ref{ex:spec-append} (with the arguments of $app$ typed to be lists) would define exactly the relation of list concatenation Thus such typed APPEND would be correct and complete w.r.t.\ $S_{\rm APPEND}^0$, and the need for an approximate specification disappears.
 On the other hand, to obtain a similar result for procedure ${\it insert}$ of Ex.\,\ref{ex:inc-diag2} it is necessary to employ a type of sorted integer lists, which seems to be outside of the scope of known type systems for logic programs.

 Often, while developing a program, the exact relations to be defined should not be fixed in advance.
 This would mean taking some design decisions too early.
-For instance, beginning with $S_{\rm APPEND}^0$ (or with $S_{\rm APPEND}$) as an exact specification of an append program would lead to a program less efficient and more complicated than APPEND.
-A larger example is shown in \cite{drabent12.iclp}: a program is derived by stepwise refinement, and the semantics of (common predicates in) consecutive versions of the program differ.
+For instance, constructing an append program with $S_{\rm APPEND}^0$ (or with $S_{\rm APPEND}$) as an exact specification would lead to a program less efficient and more complicated than APPEND.
+See also Ex.\,\ref{ex:inc-diag2}.
+A larger example is shown in [\citeNP{Drabent12.iclp};\,\citeyearNP{drabent.corr.2012}]: a program is derived by stepwise refinement, and the semantics of (the common predicates in) the consecutive versions of the program differ.
 What does not change is an approximate specification (of the common predicates); the correctness and completeness is preserved in all the versions.

-This example suggests a generalization of the paradigm of program development by semantics preserving program transformations \cite{DBLP:journals/jlp/PettorossiP94}.
+This example suggests a generalization of the paradigm of program development by transformations which preserve program semantics \cite[and the references therein]{PettorossiPS10shorter}.
 It shows that it is useful and natural to use transformations which instead preserve correctness and completeness w.r.t.\ an approximate specification.